-GUS incorporates applicants' eligibility and underwriting requirements of this Handbook by utilizing a modified version of the Federal Housing Administration (FHA) mortgage scorecard known as Technology Open to Approved Lenders (TOTAL), concurrently with a rules based engine.
+GUS incorporates applicant eligibility and underwriting requirements of this Handbook by utilizing a modified version of the Federal Housing Administration (FHA) mortgage scorecard known as Technology Open to Approved Lenders (TOTAL), concurrently with a rules based engine.
 GUS is accessed through a secure web-based automated underwriting environment at https://usdalinc.sc.egov.usda.gov/.
-GUS considers mortgage loan application data entered by the approved lender, credit repository data, and income and property information to evaluate the potential applicants' ability to meet a proposed mortgage obligation.
+GUS considers mortgage loan application data entered by the approved lender, credit repository data, and income and property information to evaluate a potential applicant's ability to meet a proposed mortgage obligation.
 GUS evaluates select components in a mortgage loan application and provides a credit evaluation and underwriting recommendation within seconds.
-GUS is not designed to evaluate the dependability of the applicants' income proposed for repayment.
+GUS is not designed to evaluate the dependability of an applicant's income proposed for repayment.
 This remains the underwriter's responsibility to determine prior to final submission.
 Refer to Chapter 9 of this Handbook to determine adequate and dependable income for repayment ability.
-Lenders are reminded that data entered in GUS must coincide with that of the lender's permanent loan file.
+Lenders are reminded that data entered in GUS must coincide with that of the lender's permanent case file.